laicasaane/Unity3D.ExtendedLibrary/README.md

 3. By default, everything under `Unity` namespace will be included.
 If some custom namespaces are needed, they can be defined in the `Custom Namespaces` list.

-    Enable `Empty Namespace` will allow the database to include any type in global scope of Unity3D.
+    Enable `Empty Namespace` will allow the database to include any type in the global scope of Unity3D.

     ![](Screenshots/extendedevent-3.png)

-    Available namespaces are list here.
+    Available namespaces are listed here.

     ![](Screenshots/extendedevent-4.png)